 USE: Scuba diving, spearfishing, free diving, water sports

-FEATURES: These boots are very popular for diving in mild-cold waters.
+FEATURES: These boots are very popular for diving in warm to mild-cold waters.
 They are perfect for boat diving and for walking over sandy (or even slightly rocky) beaches.
 They are lightweight, comfortable, and affordable.

 THICKNESS: 3 mm